The Early Data Release of the Dark Energy Spectroscopic Instrument: Secondary Targets

 In addition to its primary science goals, the DESI survey incorporates a range of ``secondary'' targets to pursue bespoke research.
 In this appendix, we describe the secondary target campaigns included in the EDR and outline how the bit-values in their {\tt scnd\_mask} and {\tt SCND\_TARGET} column \citep[see \S2.4 of][]{myers23a} can be linked back to the relevant program.

 DESI pursued secondary targets during both its ``Target Selection Validation'' and ``One-Percent Survey'' phases --- which we refer to here as ``SV1'' and ``SV3,'' respectively, for consistency with how the bit-masks are named.
 In Table~\ref{table:sv1sec} we list the bit-names and bit-values for secondary targets that were scheduled during SV1.
 In Table~\ref{table:sv3sec} we indicate how these bits {\em changed} for SV3.\footnote{Many bit-values were also deprecated moving from SV1 to SV3.
 So, some bits were set for {\em zero} targets for SV3} The target classes listed in Table~\ref{table:sv1sec} were either assigned to fill ``spare'' fibers on regular SV1 tiles, or were assigned to their own ``dedicated'' campaign on custom tiles listed in Table~\ref{tab:secondary_tiles}.
-Targets that were intended for dedicated observations are marked with a * in Table~\ref{table:sv1sec}.
+Targets that were intended for dedicated observations are marked with a * in Table~\ref{table:sv1sec}. \revisionforreviewer{Almost all of the programs described in this Appendix continue to be observed as part of the DESI Main Survey, although a few programs were changed to optimize targeting and their bit-names were updated.
+The exceptions are: \texttt{MWS_DDOGIANTS} and \texttt{VETO}, which were never actually observed; \texttt{GW190412} and \texttt{IC134191}, which were associated with specific fields of transients during SV; \texttt{MWS_CALIB} and \texttt{BACKUP_CALIB}, which were used specifically for calibrating targets for the SV1 stellar survey described in \cite{cooper22a}; and dedicated programs marked with a * in Table~\ref{table:sv1sec}.}

 In the rest of this appendix, we outline each secondary target class, moving through the bit-names in Tables~\ref{table:sv1sec} and \ref{table:sv3sec}.
 Further details of the selection of each type of secondary target are available at the associated {\tt docs} link for SV1\footnote{\url{https://data.desi.lbl.gov/public/ets/target/secondary/sv1/}} or SV3.\footnote{\url{https://data.desi.lbl.gov/public/ets/target/secondary/sv3/}} During SV1, secondary targets were permitted multiple observations.
 But, during SV3, most secondary targets were limited to a single observation, unless otherwise detailed below.